Schille/Schille.github.io/content/projects/campervan.md

 issue on its own later anyway.
 That's why I looked for a rather lightweight panel van.

 {{ resize_image(path="img/bob/bob1.jpg", width=300, height=200, op="fill", float="right") }}
-I found this affordable beauty and bought it from a penny market trader.
+I found this affordable beauty and bought it from a jumble sale trader.
 The Volkswagen Crafter (shipped in 2017) ticked already many boxes and is almost identical (except for the front and the motor) to the Mercedes-Benz Sprinter.
 We gave the van the name "Bob".